Back to BlogEcosystem Integration

 Automatically translate user-generated content using AppHighway Translation tool.

-User posts content in English → Automatically translate to German, French, Spanish → Store all versions → Serve based on user's language preference
+User posts content in English → Automatically translate to German, French, Spanish → Store all versions → Serve based on user''s language preference

 Translation Trigger and Edge Function